CosmoStat/shapepipe/docs/pipeline_tutorial.md

 ### Validation tests

+#### Interpolate PSF to star positions

 **Module:** psfinterp
 **Parent**: psfex, setools
 **Input:** star catalogue, psfex_catalog
 **Output:** star catalogue

-The interpolation of the PSF is not done at this stage for the shape measurement.
-But, in order to make validation tests on the model we need the model at the position of the stars used.
-For that we run the module : `psfinterp_runner` on `VALIDATION` mode.
-Here is a commented example config file for the pipeline :
+The interpolation of the PSF on single exposures alone is not required for shape measurement.
+But to carry out validation tests on the model we need the know the PSF at the position of the stars used.
+For that we run the module `psfinterp_runner` in `VALIDATION` mode.
+The following options are required:
 ```ini
 # Define the way psfexinter will run.
 # CLASSIC for classical run.